rian39/notes/dewey_experience_nature.md

 ~/archive/dewey_experienceandnature.pdf

->The *intrinsic* nature of events is revealed in experience as the immediately felt qualities of things. [@Dewey_1958, xii] The intimate co- ordination and even fusion of these qualities with the regularities that form the objects of knowledge, in the proper sense of the word "knowledge," characterizes intel- ligently directed experience, as distinct from mere casual and uncritical experience.
+>The *intrinsic* nature of events is revealed in experience as the immediately felt qualities of things. [@Dewey_1958, xii] The intimate co- ordination and even fusion of these qualities with the regularities that form the objects of knowledge, in the proper sense of the word "knowledge," characterizes intelligently directed experience, as distinct from mere casual and uncritical experience.

 But when the secondary objects, the refined objects, are employed as a method or road for coming at them, it may be etc. these qualities cease to be isolated details; meaning contained in a they get the whole system of related objects; they are rendered continuous with the rest of nature and now The phenomena observed in take on the import of the things they are seen to be continuous with. [@Dewey_1958, 5]